 Virgin Media’s WiFi network is password protected, meaning there are two layers of protection for their customers: a layer provided by them and one you create yourself.
 This helps to prevent weak WiFi security, but you still need to be vigilant.

+Virgin router security settings are a vital part of your home security efforts in keeping you internet connection safe.
 However, if you allow somebody on to your network then they can access your internet connection, and potentially some of your other non-password protected services such as shared devices on your local network such as media folders and network devices such as printers and media shares.

 Virgin WiFi booster security